BurhaanT/burhaant.github.io/_posts/2019-07-16-azure-functions-di-and-configuration.md

 categories: [Azure]
 ---

-_Source code related to this post can be found [here](https://github.com/BurhaanT/Azure-Function-Share-Price-Checker)_

 In [my last post](/2019-06-13-dippping-into-azure-functions) I got going with a simple azure function that could be expanded on an used in just about any application.

 Naturally, as you explore the possibilities you run into a few things that you've been doing for ages in your day-to-day code and wonder how to approach these with Azure Functions.